philipkierkegaard/animal_classification/reports/README.md

 --- question 9 fill here ---

+In our project, we set up a workflow that automatically ran tests, built the project, and pushed updates to the cloud whenever we pulled or pushed changes.
+This made it easier to catch errors early and ensure the latest changes were always reflected in the cloud.

+While we mainly worked on the main branch, using branches could improve our workflow even more.
+For example, if someone wants to make a change, they could create a new branch for it, test their changes locally, and only merge it into the main branch once everything works.
+This keeps the main branch stable and makes it easier to work on different features or fixes at the same time.

 ### Question 10

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**